 Cruise to Catalina Island

 A trip to Southern California wouldn’t be complete without a ferry trip to Catalina.
 An island about an hour’s ride from Long Beach, Catalina Island is a coastal paradise.
-Here, you can snorkel, hike, dine on the water, camp, and if you’re lucky, spot an American Bison – there’s a herd that lives on the island!
+Among other things to do on Catalina Island, you can snorkel, hike, dine on the water, camp, and if you’re lucky, spot an American Bison – there’s a herd that lives on the island!

 You can explore the harbor town of Avalon on foot or by golf cart, the form of transportation accepted by most residents and all visitors.
 Avalon offers restaurants, bars, shops, and kayak, and snorkeling rentals so you can explore the Pacific Ocean.